-The indoor space is perfect for a rainy day when you have to cancel an outdoor picnic on account of bad weather, why not bring the party home instead of cancelling altogether?
+When it comes to indoor braai ideas, this indoor space is perfect for a rainy day when you have to cancel an outdoor picnic on account of bad weather.
 The trouble of planning a get together and sourcing all the items has already been done, so call everyone over and still have a good time.

 The braai design leaves space below for storage of wood, charcoal or the tools and instruments required for a good old-fashioned quality braai.
 It makes for a wonderful, attractive addition to your home and will ensure that lived in family feel which home owners generally long for.